Homerules

 Act-First Initiative

 If combat emerges out of a roleplaying situation, the person that verbally roleplayed attacking first will always be top of the initiative order, and everyone else rolls.
-In other situations where no one clearly acted first, initiative is rolled as normal.
+In situations where no one clearly acted first, initiative is rolled as normal.

 More Leveled Spells